-The probability density function (PDF) describes a continuous random variable’s probability (since its probabilities are given by the area under the curve).
-For PDFs:
+• The probability density function (PDF) describes a continuous random variable’s probability (since its probabilities are given by the area under the curve).
+We define the PDF as the derivative of the CDF (at places where it’s differentiable):

-As an aside: we can rigorously build up random variables and probability distributions with the idea of measure theory.
+We can rigorously build up the theory behind random variables and probability distributions with measure theory.
+Special probability distributions are determined by special random variables with particular properties.

 Fundamentals

-The cumulative distribution function specifies the probability that a random variable is less than or equal to a given value, given by:
+The cumulative distribution function (CDF) specifies the probability that a random variable is less than or equal to a given value:

 The mean (or expected value) of is: